brootaylor/brootaylor-v2/src/_content/pages/about.md

 ---

+## Some hobby stuff

+I enjoy landscape photography and am a [fairly decent drummer](https://www.flickr.com/photos/60226997@N06/40548596663/).
+I absolutely [adore aircraft](https://www.flickr.com/photos/60226997@N06/47530443441/) and still plan to pull my finger out and get my <abbr title="Private Pilots Licence">PPL</abbr> one day.

+I love to read whenever I get the chance and am a sucker for fantasy.
+The feeling of been transported to another world is intoxicating.
+Currently I'm making my way through the "[The Echoes Saga](https://www.philipcquaintrell.com/books)" by Philip C. Quaintrell.
+What a treat it's been.

+---

 ## About this website

 This website has been the home of my personal blog for a fair few years.
 Everything written here represents my opinions and perspectives on various things.
-It doesn't reflect or represent the views of anyone I work for or with.
+It *doesn't* reflect or represent the views of anyone I work for or with.

-I also use it as a platform for experimenting with newer frontend web technologies – so there's every chance it may look a little 'wonky' now and then.
+I also use it as a platform for experimenting with newer frontend web technologies & techniques &mdash; so there's every chance it may look a little 'wonky' now and then.
 Please forgive me if something doesn't look quite right or work properly on your screen at the moment.

-By all means let me know by submitting a [GitHub issue](https://github.com/brootaylor/brootaylor-v2/issues), or by [emailing me directly](/contact).
+If you have any issues, questions or spot any spelling mistakes(!), I'd appreciate it if you could let me know by submitting a [GitHub issue](https://github.com/brootaylor/brootaylor-v2/issues), or by [emailing me directly](/contact).

+I've also written about my decision to [redesign & develop my website in the open](/writing/2020-02-22/redesigning-in-the-open) which has both been fun and scary.
+Not least because I'm a bit of a perfectionist and doing it this was has helped wean me off the need to have things completely polished before showing them.

 Thank you for dropping by.